slipstream/SlipStreamDocumentation/documentation/advanced_tutorial/remote_machine_access.md

 package manager (or Google) to find and to install a VNC client.

 > Many machines do not have VNC installed.
 Before trying to connect
-> with a VNC client, verify that the machine support VNC and that the
+> with a VNC client, verify that the machine supports VNC and that the
 > necessary ports (5900-5902) are open in the cloud's firewall.
 {: .important}